slettli/metaroll-oscalc/README.md

 * The tracker saves data automatically in your browser's local storage, so everything *should* still be there if you close the website or the browser.
 Unless you delete your browser history or use incognito mode, of course.
 * It only stores text in your browser's local storage.
 This is variables with numbers and info about hosts.
 No tracking or anything, except maybe from github which it's hosted at, dunno.

-## License

-Pls no steal this very important code, thanks

 ## Acknowledgments

 * A cool CSS [glitch](https://codepen.io/pgalor/pen/OeRWJQ) effect from [here](https://1stwebdesigner.com/trippy-css-distortion-effects/).